Past Research Projects

 ▶Schedule⇒No current plans

-At International Rescue System (IRS), research and development into rescue robots that can replace humans in finding victims trapped in debris and gathering information at a disaster site, is progressing.
-In order to implement a rescue robot system, we believe it is necessary to construct a single system to unit this cutting-edge technology with emergency relief teams throughout Japan.
+At International Rescue System (IRS), we aim to encourage research and develop rescue robots for search and rescue missions, like finding victims trapped in debris and gathering information at a disaster sites.
+In order to implement a rescue robot system, we believe it is necessary to create a unified system which integrates cutting-edge technology and the people from emergency relief teams across Japan.

 IRS-U’s Endeavors